TClark1011/vscode-ace-imports/README.md

 - [x] Default dependency to use source if not specified
 - [ ] Option to make the completion suggestion have higher priority than other completions (eg; so it shows up first in the list)
 - [ ] Custom icon
+- [ ] Improve mechanism for determining if a package is installed